 Black pepper, fish sauce, salt: You can adjust these seasonings according to preference.

-Toppings (egg, garlic, green onions, calamansi, chicharron): Apart from the lugaw itself, I truly think that the toppings complete the dish and compliments its mellow flavors perfectly.
+Toppings (egg, garlic, green onions, calamansi, chicharron): I truly think that the toppings complete this dish.
 Not all toppings have to be included if you prefer to omit some of them.
+Calamansi can simply be substituted with lemon or lime.
+Chicharron is a crispy, Filipino pork rind snack that you can purchase in most Filipino or Asian groceries.

 Instructions